datapartnership/welcome/README.md

     └── facebook
 ```

-You can contribute as you ould normally do by going to any subfolder/submodule,
+You can contribute as you would normally do by going to any subfolder/submodule,

 ```sh
     # contribute to facebook